Content of this article:

 Divorce in Norway

-If you, by the time of the divorce, live with your spouse, you first have to apply for separation.
-First, after one year of separation, you can apply for divorce.
+If you, at the time of the divorce, live with your spouse, you are always required to apply for separation first.
+Only after one year of separation can you apply for divorce.
+These rules must always be followed, but there are exceptions.

 How to apply for separation or divorce